jhpyle/docassemble/_docs/template.md

 printed in each cell under that header.
-Like a [`fields`] list within a [`question`], `columns` must contain a [YAML] list where each item is a key/value pair (a one-item dictionary) where the key is the header of the column and the value is a [Python] expression representing the contents of the cell for that column, for a given row.
+Like a [`fields`] list within a [`question`], `columns` must contain a [YAML] list where each item is a key/value pair (a one-item dictionary) where the key is the header of the column and the value is a [Python expression] representing the contents of the cell for that column, for a given row.

-In the example above, the header of the first column is "Fruit Name" and the [Python] expression that produces the name of the fruit is `row_item.name`.
+In the example above, the header of the first column is "Fruit Name" and the [Python expression] that produces the name of the fruit is `row_item.name`.

-There are two special variables available to these [Python]
+There are two special variables available to these [Python expression]s:
-expressions:

 * `row_item`: this is the item in the [group] corresponding to the current row.
 * `row_index`: this is `0` for the first row, `1` for the second row, `2` for the third row, etc.

-You can pretend that the [Python] expressions are evaluated in a context like this:
+You can pretend that the [Python expression]s are evaluated in a context like this:

 {% highlight python %}